aspose-words/Aspose.Words-API-References/english/net/aspose.words.loading/loadoptions/warningcallback/_index.md

 ---
 title: LoadOptions.WarningCallback
 second_title: Aspose.Words for .NET API Reference
 description: LoadOptions property.
-Called during a load operation when an issue is detected that might result in data or formatting fidelity loss in C#
+Called during a load operation when an issue is detected that might result in data or formatting fidelity loss in C#.
 type: docs
 weight: 170
 url: /net/aspose.words.loading/loadoptions/warningcallback/